U.S. expected to sue Google next week as DOJ seeks support from states

 Google has repeatedly denied any wrongdoing.
 The Justice Department declined to comment.

 Regarding search, Google has said users have access to other information sources, like Twitter for news and Amazon for products.
-In advertising, it says it competes with a large array of companies, including Oracle ORCL.N and Verizon VZ.N.
+In advertising, it says it competes with a large array of companies, including Oracle and Verizon.

 State attorneys general, many of whom are already investigating other Google businesses, are in the process of considering whether to sign on to the federal lawsuit, the sources said.

-The lawsuit would be the first real blow to fall after the Justice Department and Federal Trade Commission said last year they had opened antitrust investigations of Google, Facebook FB.O, Amazon AMZN.O and Apple AAPL.O.
+The lawsuit would be the first real blow to fall after the Justice Department and Federal Trade Commission said last year they had opened antitrust investigations of Google, Facebook, Amazon and Apple.
 Progressive Democrats have praised the effort.

 Separately, President Donald Trump’s administration has said social media companies, including Google’s YouTube, have stifled conservative voices.